 1. Attorney Advertising.
-The statements, information, and representations on this website, any of its linked pages, and any advertising materials anywhere in the world including online referring to my law practice: (a) constitute attorney advertising; (b) do not constitute any guarantees, warranties, or predictions of any intermittent or total outcomes, intermittent or total costs or fees, or any measure of success in any settlements, transactions, litigation, or other legal matter in which I represent any individual or entity as a client or in any capacity whatsoever; and (c) do not constitute attorney advice.
+The statements, information, and representations on this website, any of its linked pages including any videos and images appearing hereupon or on any linked pages, and any advertising materials anywhere in the world including online referring to my law practice: (a) constitute attorney advertising; (b) do not constitute any guarantees, warranties, or predictions of any intermittent or total outcomes, intermittent or total costs or fees, or any measure of success in any settlements, transactions, litigation, or other legal matter in which I represent any individual or entity as a client or in any capacity whatsoever; (c) do not constitute attorney advice; and (d) are for general informational and/or entertainment purposes only.
+Please seek the immediate advice of Attorney Ali Ebrahimzadeh via an Initial Consultation appointment regarding your particular legal matter or question.

 2. Contract Required.
 An attorney-client relationship will not commence between me and any client until my formal written Attorney-Client Contract is signed by me and that particular client.
 I am not your attorney unless we both sign my formal Attorney-Client Contract, even if you have an Initial Consultation appointment with me or communicate with me via email, phone, mail, or any mode of communication any details or documents related to your legal or other confidential concerns.